truenas/documentation/content/References/dRAIDprimer.md

 **Fixed stripe width**

-Stripe width is fixed in dRAID, with zeros added as padding.
+Stripe width is fixed in dRAID, with zeroes added as padding.
 This can have a significant effect on usable capacity, depending on the data stored.

 In a redundancy group of eight data disks using 4k sector disks, the minimum allocation size is **32k**.
-Any files smaller than 32k still fill an entire stripe, with zeros appended to the write to fill the entire stripe.
+Any files smaller than 32k still fill an entire stripe, with zeroes appended to the write to fill the entire stripe.
 This greatly reduces the pool usable capacity when the pool stores large numbers of small files.

-dRAID datasets benefit greatly from larger record sizes.
+dRAID datasets benefit greatly from larger **record sizes**.
 **128k** is recommended as a minimum value for datasets and **64k** to **128k** for zvols.
 Selecting a record/block size smaller than the minimum allocation size is catastrophic for pool capacity.